menandmice/micetro_docs/guides/user-manual/ipam.rst

 3. Enter the appropriate values in the Properties dialog box and click :guilabel:`OK`.

 Once a non-reserved IP Address range has been created, it is considered to be managed.
-A managed IP Address range is being managed by the IP Address component of the Men&Mice Suite.
-When the range is managed, the Men&Mice Suite will allow users with appropriate privileges to work with IP Addresses from the range.
+A managed IP Address range is being managed by the IP Address component of Micetro.
+When the range is managed, Micetro will allow users with appropriate privileges to work with IP Addresses from the range.

 It is possible to create subranges of existing ranges and DHCP scopes.

 .. note::
-  When you create a new IP Address range, the Men&Mice Suite checks to see if the new range can be logically grouped with other address ranges, and adds the new range in the appropriate address range group.
+  When you create a new IP Address range, Micetro checks to see if the new range can be logically grouped with other address ranges, and adds the new range in the appropriate address range group.

 .. _ipam-range-config: